The 13 Best-value cities in Europe for budget travelers in 2017

-- Daily Backpacker Index: PLN78.60 = US$26.55/day
+- Daily Backpacker Index: US$25.49/day

 While it's not as cheap as Kraków, Budapest can be pretty close, and it's a more visually impressive city loaded with worthwhile sights.
 This is another place where nearly everything seems like a bargain compared to elsewhere in Europe, yet it's a classic and important city with all the amenities.

 The Castle Hill sights are worth a good chunk of time, as are the highlights in downtown Pest, across the river.
 You've also got the many spas based around hot-water springs that tend to be very affordable and unique.
 Some may not like the paprika-heavy local cuisine, but for those who do it tends to be filling and cheap.
 The trick to getting good value here is to stay and eat most of your meals away from the river, which is mostly lined with high-priced touristy places.

-- Daily Backpacker Index: HUF6900 – US$33.10/day
+- Daily Backpacker Index: US$27.01/day

-- Daily Backpacker Index: TRY 55.80 – US$35.77/day
+- Daily Backpacker Index: US$31.67/day

 It's definitely true that Prague isn't nearly as cheap as it used to be, and that it's also amazingly crowded if you follow the main tourist routes between the top sights, but that doesn't mean that it doesn't continue to be a relative bargain.
 Hotels in particular seem expensive here, though an abundance of affordable hostels helps a lot, including reasonable private rooms for those who aren't partial to dorm beds.
 Choose from our recommended hotels in Prague list for great prices at the highest rated hotels in the city.

 The beer, as you've certainly heard, is excellent, and it's consumed by the locals in frightening quantities.
-Usually at under US$2 per pint to this day, the fact that it was US$0.50 per pint 10 years ago doesn't mean that it's still not a bargain now.
+Usually at under US$2.50 per pint to this day, the fact that it was US$0.50 per pint 12 years ago doesn't mean that it's still not a bargain now.
 Try to steer away from the tourist restaurants with big English signs out front and you'll be able to get hearty local meals for very little as well.

-- Daily Backpacker Index: CZK 754 – US$40.21/day
+- Daily Backpacker Index: US$40.16/day

 Even though it's firmly in a traditionally expensive corner of the continent, Bruges can actually be quite affordable, and there's no shortage of old-world charm to go along with that.
 Thanks to a large number of hostels this compact Medieval city has room for thousands of backpackers and budget travelers, and as long as you avoid the busiest months of summer you'll actually have little trouble keeping costs down.